nomadkaraoke/kj-nomad/ARCHITECTURE.md

 KJ-Nomad provides professional KJs with two deployment modes:

-**Local Mode**: "Modern, offline-first, beautiful but reliable KJ software.
+**Offline Mode**: "Modern, offline-first, beautiful but reliable KJ software.
 Multiple screens in perfect sync, scrolling ticker, automated rotation tracking.
 All KJ controls accessible from your phone, freeing you up to be a great host!"

 **Online Mode**: "Cloud-coordinated karaoke with singer self-service.
 Uses local media library AND YouTube together.
 Singers request songs from their phones, videos sync perfectly across screens, zero-config setup."